Dragonink/trunic.typ/src/syllabic-rune.typ

   ),
 )

-/// A Trunic rune represents a syllable composed of a vowel sound and a consonant sound.
+/// A Trunic rune represents an English syllable composed of a vowel sound and a consonant sound.
 /// The vowel sound is defined by the pattern of the #link(<segmented-rune.vowels>)[vowel segments].
 /// The consonant sound is defined by the pattern of the #link(<segmented-rune.consonants>)[consonant segments].
 /// The order of the sounds is defined by the presence of the #link(<syllabic-rune.invert_consonant_vowel>)[inversion mark segment].